SQream/sqream_docs/configuration_guides/current_method_configuration_levels.rst

 Cluster and Session Environment
 *******************************

 When configuring your SQreamDB environment, you have the option to use flags that apply to either the entire cluster or a specific session.
-Cluster configurations involve metadata and are persistent.
+Cluster configuration involve metadata and are persistent.
 Persistent modifications refer to changes made to a system or component that are saved and retained even after the system is restarted or shut down, allowing the modifications to persist over time.

-Session-based flags only apply to a specific session and are not persistent.
-Changes made using session-based flags are not visible to other users, and once the session ends, the flags return to their default values.
+Session flags only apply to a specific session and are not persistent.
+Changes made using session flags are not visible to other users, and once the session ends, the flags return to their default values.

-Cluster-based flag syntax:
+Cluster flag syntax:

 .. code-block:: postgress

 	ALTER SYSTEM SET <flagName>

-Session-based flag syntax:
+Session flag syntax:

 .. code-block:: postgress